KDE/kde-builder/doc/chapter_04/conf-options-table.md

-This option can be set to run a different command (other than `make`, for example) in order to perform the build process. kdesrc-build should in general do the right thing, so you should not need to set this option.
+This option can be set to run a different command (other than `make`, for example) in order to perform the build process. kde-builder should in general do the right thing, so you should not need to set this option.
 However it can be useful to use alternate build systems.